1948 Costa Rican Constituent Assembly election

 Constituent Assembly elections were held in Costa Rica on 8 December 1948, following the Costa Rican Civil War.
+The elections were convened by the Founding Junta of the Second Republic, which was exercising provisional governmental authority in accordance with the Ulate–Figueres Pact.
+A total of 45 constituent deputies and 15 alternate members were to be elected.

-The result was a victory for the National Unity Party, which won 34 of the 45 seats.
-The assembly drew up the 1949 constitution.
+The result was a victory for the National Union Party of president-elect Otilio Ulate Blanco, which won 34 of the 45 seats.
+The assembly subsequently drafted the 1949 constitution.